Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

-Is your environment set and ready.
+Is your environment set and ready?
 Here are some ways the highly sensitive person can create the ultimate relaxing bath time:

 Ideal Water Temperature

-You want the bathwater to be between 90 and 105 degrees Fahrenheit (32-40 degrees Celsius), but a thermometer isn’t necessary; simply hold your wrist in the water with your fist up.
+You want the bathwater to be between 90 and 105 degrees Fahrenheit (32-40 degrees Celsius), but a thermometer isn’t necessary; simply hold your wrist in the water with your fist facing upwards.
 You’re in the right temperature range if it feels comfortable to you.
 Although scalding hot is ideal for some, too much heat removes your skin’s natural oils, leaving you dry and itchy.